Split, Croatia: Economy

 Split's economy is still suffering the backlash from the recession caused by the transfer to a market economy and privatization.
-In the Yugoslav era, however, the city had been a highly significant economic centre with a modern and diverse industrial and economic base, including shipbuilding, food, chemical, plastics, textile, and paper industry, in addition to large revenues from tourism.
+In the Yugoslav era, the city had been a highly significant economic centre with a modern and diverse industrial and economic base, including shipbuilding, food, chemical, plastics, textile, and paper industry, in addition to large revenues from tourism.
 In 1981 Split's GDP per capita was 37% above the Yugoslav average.
 Today, most of the factories are out of business (or are far below pre-war production and employment capacity) and the city has been trying to concentrate on commerce and services, consequently leaving an alarmingly large number of factory workers unemployed.

 Brodosplit is the largest shipyard in Croatia.
 It employs around 2,300 people, and has built over 350 vessels, including many tankers, both panamax and non-panamax, as well as container ships, bulk carriers, dredgers, off-shore platforms, frigates, submarines, patrol boats and passenger ships.
 80% of the ships built are exported to foreign contractors.

 The new A1 motorway, integrating Split with the rest of the Croatian freeway network, has helped stimulate economic production and investment, with new businesses being built in the city centre and its wildly sprawling suburbs.
 The entire route was opened in July 2005.
 Today, the city's economy relies mostly on trade and tourism with some old industries undergoing partial revival, such as food (fishing, olive, wine production), paper, concrete and chemicals.
 Since 1998, Split has been host to the annual Croatia Boat Show.

 Education

+The Illyrian Academy was a historical academy established in Split in the early 1700s at the time it was part of the Republic of Venice.
+The Classical Gymnasium in Split likewise traced its roots to the same period.

 There are 24 primary schools and 23 secondary schools including 11 grammar schools.
+The secondary schools in the city include: